-2.1.1 STANDARDS ARE:
+2.1.1 Standards are:

-- The primary purpose of the sponsoring organization is to operate a Yeshiva, day school and/or Early Childhood Program and to educate Jewish children in both Judaic and general studies. - · The school is chartered, licensed, and meets applicable laws in all its operations. - · Facilities and funding are adequate to offer an educational program on pre-school, elementary and/or high school levels. - · The administration and staff are appropriately qualified for their assigned duties. - · Provisions are made to account for students' attendance, academic progress, personal growth, health and safety. - The philosophy and goals of the school have been appropriately articulated and published. - · All of the school's operations are open to evaluation by the National Accreditation Board. - · The school operations are guided by Halachic requirements in all matters. - · The school has published a statement of non-discriminatory policy.
+- The primary purpose of the sponsoring organization is to operate a Yeshiva or day school and, to educate Jewish children in both Judaic and general studies. - The school is chartered, licensed, and meets applicable laws in all its operations. - Facilities and funding are adequate to offer an educational program on pre-school, elementary and/or high school levels. - The administration and staff are appropriately qualified for their assigned duties. - Provisions are made to account for students' attendance, academic progress, personal growth, health and safety. - The philosophy and goals of the school have been appropriately articulated and published. - All of the school's operations are open to evaluation by the National Accreditation Board. - The school operations are guided by Halachic requirements in all matters. - The school has published a statement of non-discriminatory policy.

-2.1.2 THE APPLICATION PROCESS:
+2.1.2 The Application Process:

-The first step for prospective schools seeking Accreditation Eligibility Status is to comply with the following initial application requirements:
+The first step for prospective schools seeking Accreditation Eligibility Status is to submit the following initial application requirements:

-- A Letter of Intent from the school/Progam Head indicating that the governing, authority and school/education committee have reviewed: the application process, the basic standards for accreditation and this manual of principles and standards. - A Letter of Intent from the Governing Body of the school indicating that it has reviewed the application procedures, the Principles and Standards, and understands the requirements of the accreditation process.
-This letter should state that the governing authority is committed to ensure that the school will meet all requirements for accreditation. - · A Complete Application Form and Payment of the Application Fee - Preliminary visit: Upon receipt of the initial application requirements, the director of the National Accreditation Board will review the application, and appoint a representative of the board to make a visit to the school.
+- A Letter of Intent from the school Head indicating that the governing authority and school/education committee have reviewed the application process, the basic standards for accreditation and this manual of principles and standards. - A Letter of Intent from the Governing Body of the school indicating that they have reviewed the application procedures, the principles and standards, and they understand the requirements of the accreditation process.
+This letter should state that the governing authority is committed to ensure that the school will meet all requirements for accreditation. - A Complete Application Form and Payment of the Application Fee - Upon receipt of the initial application requirements, the director of the National

+Accreditation Board will immediately review the application, and appoint a representative of the board to make a preliminary visit.
 The purpose of this visit is to review the initial application requirements on-site and ascertain the readiness of the school to continue the application process.
 The representative will then submit a written report of his/her findings to the director.
-The director will in turn communicate the findings to the administrator of the prospective member school. - Preliminary visit findings: If the findings are that the school meets the initial application requirements the school will be considered a candidate for accreditation within the association, and will be granted pre-accreditation status.
-If the findings are that the school does not yet met the initial application requirements, the report will outline the necessary actions the school needs to undertake to satisfy the requirements. - Time frame: Upon being accepted as a candidate, the school will be granted a time period of twelve months to finish the application process this includes the completion of the self-study (including strategic improvement plan) and the site accreditation team visit.
-If the self-study and visit cannot completed within the eighteen month time frame, the school should inform the director of the circumstances preventing its completion and at his discretion the school may be given an extension or the school may be required to begin the application procedures anew. - Assistance from the NAB office: It is expected that the school will maintain regular contact with the NAB and keep the office informed of its progress.
-The office will in turn provide assistance as needed.
+The director will then communicate the findings to the administrator of the prospective member school.

+• If the findings are that the school has met the initial application requirements the school shall be considered a candidate for accreditation within the association, and will be granted pre-accreditation (eligibility) status.

+- If the findings are that the school has not met the initial application requirements, the report will outline the necessary actions the school needs to undertake to satisfy the requirements. - Upon being accepted as a candidate, the school shall be granted a time period of eighteen months to finish the application process this includes the completion of the self-study (including strategic improvement plan) and the site accreditation team visit.
+If the self-study and visit are not completed within the eighteen month time frame, the school should inform the director of the circumstances preventing its completion and at his discretion the school may be given an extension or the school may be required to begin the application procedures anew. - A Letter of Information from the School is requested in the first month of the selfstudy process.
+The information it should disclose is as follows: - A timeline of the self-study process. - The name of the self-study instrument to be used.

-2.2 THE SELF STUDY PROCESS:
+• A statement of how the various groups which form the steering committee, the board of trustee and education committee will be involved in the self-study process and how they will be informed of the outcome.

+2.2 The Self Study Process: